sabirah-shuaybi/MemoryGame/README.md

 cards, revealing all the cards, removing all the cards (for a new game), removing a single card and finding which card from the collection was clicked.

+The __Card__ class is in charge of defining the blueprint for a single card.
+This blueprint consists of creating a card (FilledRect), centering the symbol and initially hiding it when program begins to simulate a facedown card.
+The class also defines methods for the behaviors that a single card can perform, such as faceup, facedown, return symbol, and contains.

 __@author Sabirah Shuaybi__

 __@version 11/15/16__